MicrosoftDocs/learn/learn-pr/student-evangelism/develop-secure-iot-solutions-azure-sphere-iot-central/includes/2-design-secure-iot-solution.md

 ​      The labs cover Azure Sphere security concepts, secure bi-directional cloud communications, how to integrate FreeRTOS Real-Time applications with Azure, and over the air updates, with more labs to follow.

-To summarise, you'll clone Azure Sphere Developer Learning Path, configure your application and deploy it to the Azure Sphere device using Visual Studio Code.
+To summarize, you'll clone Azure Sphere Developer Learning Path, configure your application and deploy it to the Azure Sphere device using Visual Studio Code.